longisland/multiplayer-rock-paper-scissors-dev/README.md

 ## Updating the Application

-To update the application with the latest code from the repository:
+To update the application with the latest code from the repository while preserving the database data:

 1. Pull the latest changes:
 ```bash